An air purifier can help with pet allergies.

-An air purifier with HEPA filter works best for pet allergies as it removes tiny irritants that are harmful to our health.
+An air purifier with a HEPA filter works best for pet allergies as it removes tiny irritants that are harmful to our health.
 H13-H14 True HEPA filters met the standard set by the U.S. Department of Energy in capturing 99.97% of airborne particles as small as 0.3 micrometers.
-Never settle with an inferior HEPA-type filter that is less dense thus capture 99% of the airborne particles as small as 2 micrometers.
-You will also need to account for the air purifier capacity such as airflow delivery rate, CADR, and the maximum room size an air cleaner can cover.
-A small air purifier would do a poor job in covering an entire basement or living room.
+Never settle with an inferior HEPA-type less dense filter, thus capturing 99% of the airborne particles as small as 2 micrometers.
+You will also need to account for the air purifier capacity, such as airflow delivery rate, CADR, and the maximum room size and air cleaner can cover.
+A small air purifier would do poorly to cover an entire basement or living room.
 For instance, if you intend to purify a bedroom with 200 square feet of space, pick a model that can support at least 200 sq. ft. coverage at 2 air changes per hour.
-The stronger the airflow delivery rate, the faster an air purifier would be able to remove contaminants in a room.
+The stronger the airflow delivery rate, the faster an air purifier would remove contaminants in a room.
 Additional filtration like UV-light, ionizer, or carbon filter does play a part in reducing cat and dog allergy symptoms.

 There are 8 types of air cleaners in the market and we are pushing on only 1 type: HEPA air purifier.
 It is the most common type and you have plenty of options to go for.
 If you are an asthmatic person, hyperallergic to pets, our handpicked best pet air purifier reviews would do a bang-up job.

 People who are allergic to cats or dogs have an overly sensitive immune system.
 Most pet allergies are triggered by the proteins found in the pet’s saliva, feces, urine, and dander instead of from the hair.
 The overactive immune system will flare up to protein substances and set off allergy reactions like sneezing, running nose, or cough.